Martín Francisco Javier Mina y Larrea: Biography

 Francisco Javier Mina was born in Otao, Navarre, to Juan Mina, a wealthy farmer, and Maria Larrea.
 Mina studied Latin, mathematics, and humanities at the local seminary while living in Pamplona with his uncle and aunt, Clemente and Simona Espoz.
 At the age of 18, he left Otago to continue his education in Zaragoza, where he began studying law at the university.

 During the Peninsular War in early 1808, Spain was under occupation by French troops, prompting Mina to flee to the hills and forests of his native region.
 There he formed a guerrilla force of ten men.
 Under his leadership, the force grew to over 200 men.
 Mina launched raids on the French and succeeded in capturing arms, ammunition, and horses.
 These additional resources allowed Mina to expand his small army to over 1,200 men and 150 mounted cavalries.
 He began to engage in full-scale military actions to find new strength in these numbers.
 Mina was captured in March 1810 and sent to Vincennes prison in France.
 He was finally released in April 1814, concurrent with the collapse of Napoleon's government.

 On returning to Spain he was made a colonel of the Navarre Hussars by King Ferdinand VII.
-However, Mina didn not sympathize with the king, because he had abolished the democratic government created under the Constitution of 1812.
+However, Mina did not sympathize with the king, because he had abolished the democratic government created under the Constitution of 1812.
 After a planned coup d'état against the king failed, Mina fled to France; from Bayona he traveled to England where he met Servando Teresa de Mier.

 Servando Teresa de Mier recruited him to fight the absolute monarchy of Ferdinand VII in his colonies.
 [The article about de Mier says that Mina was the one doing the convincing.]
 A few English lords made Mina's voyage to America possible.
 In May 1816, 20 Spanish officers and an Italian and English crew left Liverpool.